bat/bat/INSTALL.md

     libBATmtf.so, libBATmvc.so, libBAT.rootmap, libBATmodels.rootmap,
     libBATmtf.rootmap, libBATmvc.rootmap

-are not in the directories found be the library loader; see above how to setup the `LD_LIBRARY_PATH`.
+are not in the directories found be the library loader; see above how to setup the `LD_LIBRARY_PATH` and the `CPATH`.

 Contact
 -------